Situational Depression: Do you have it?

 You mean this can happen at any time?
 Why?
 How can I stop it from happening in the future, they might say.

 When we know why we are depressed, it seems less out of control.
 A client may say of course!
 Of course, I am feeling this way.
-These overwhelming, confusing things happened I have never had to deal with before.
-I lost my husband, or my job, or was diagnosed with cancer.
+I have never had to deal with these overwhelming, confusing things.
+I lost my husband or job or was diagnosed with cancer.
 Now I understand.
 How can I work directly on coping better with what is?

-Identifying the cause somehow allows for the acceptance of the painful situation, their emotional reaction and paves the way for some changes to occur that help eases the Depression.
+Identifying the cause somehow allows for the acceptance of the painful situation their emotional reaction and paves the way for some changes to occur that help ease the Depression.

 Medical information obtained from this website is not intended as a substitute for professional care.
 If you have or suspect you have a problem, you should consult a healthcare provider.